 According to a study by the United Nations World Tourism Organization and the China Tourism Academy, China sent more travellers abroad than any other market before the coronavirus pandemic paralyzed international travel in 2020, with about 150 million Chinese tourists spending $277 billion abroad in 2018.
 That exodus stopped in 2020, and as part of its “zero Covid” policy, China continued to forbid its people from travelling abroad throughout the last year even as other nations across the world loosened travel restrictions.

-According to the China Tourism Academy, Australia was one of the top 5 favorite destinations of Chinese tourist.
-The country was however lagging behind New Zealand, USA and Canada.
+In 2023 China Tourism Academy set Australia among one of the top 5 favourite destinations of Chinese tourists.
+The country was however lagging behind New Zealand, the USA and Canada.

 Here are the reasons why Australia attracted fewer tourists than other countries:

 The country is more appealing to Chinese tourists…

 According to a study conducted by Hotels.com, Australia reached the top five most desired destinations by Chinese tourists for 2023.
 This means that the Chinese would rather go to Australia than visit France, New Zealand, the USA and Switzerland.

 10 Tips to attract Chinese Tourists in 2023

 Australia is indeed a perfect destination for Chinese tourists since it has everything they are looking for.
 The country is a safe place to travel to, it has got historical touristic sites and is also well-known for its gastronomy.
 Research conducted by the Australian government showed that Australia met the expectations of Chinese tourists through several points, such as the friendliness of the locals, and the natural attractions (beaches, the Great Barrier Reef, dolphin and whale watching…).

 The country, therefore, saw a rise in the number of Chinese tourists coming to visit Australia with 12.2% more visitors than in 2019.